 Take these steps as your guideline to navigating the weight room.
-You can do this!
+Let’s go—you can do this!

 STEP ONE: Get a little warm up in.

 If this truly is your first time in the gym and working out, you can’t just start banging out bench presses and squats.
 Find a spot away from people and do a set or two of push ups, pull ups, body weight squats, planks, shoulder circles and walking lunges just to get the blood pumping.
 While you’re at it, observe the gym floor, get a good feel what machines and free weights are where.
-Use this time to get comfortable and acclimated with the space—as you progress, your workouts will develop a flow.
+Use this time to get comfortable and acclimated with the space—as you progress, you’ll get into a flow with your workouts.

 STEP TWO: Do a little bit of everything

 Similarly to the above, when starting out for the first time, your body will go through a shock when you hit it with any kind of training.
 Muscle soreness actually can feel pretty good, but walking around like you got hit by a truck means you probably went a bit overboard.
 We recommend starting out with three workout days per week (on-off-on-off, etc.) and performing 2-3 sets of an exercise for each muscle group of the body at about 60% of your maximum ability.
 For example: Legs, squat.
 Chest, dumbbell bench press.
 Shoulders, dumbbell lateral raises.
 Biceps, dumbbell curl.
 Triceps, cable pushdowns.
 Abs/core, planks.
 (Speaking of core, check out these 20 ways to give your core a great workout).
 We also suggest starting with dumbbells vs. barbells when first starting out as it will help with developing muscular balance.
 With barbells, the body tends to favor the dominant side.